-- (1) Nuclear safety oversight activities are prioritized on the bases of risks to the public and the workers, the types and quantities of nuclear and hazardous material at risk, and the process and setting of the operations involved. - (2) Identifying potential accident conditions and mitigating their consequences are very important for risk management.
-Safety is assured by working to understand and reduce the likelihood of events that adversely affect safety and by limiting the consequences of events if they do occur, i.e., "prevention" and "mitigation".
-In addition, safety is assured through robust systems that employ defense in depth, using multiple layers of protection such that no single layer is depended upon to ensure safety.
-The Board is actively working to identify "leading indicators" that can be used to prevent accidents. - (3) Safety is not an afterthought in the design-bid-build process.
-"Safety-in-design" requires integration of safety considerations early in the design and construction process of DOE nuclear facilities.
-The result of DOE adhering to this concept should be decreased project costs associated with retrofitting or redesigning safety systems into facilities as they are constructed. - (4) Equally important to safety-in-design is ensuring that facility safety systems will meet the functional design requirements through careful oversight of the quality assurance practices and testing programs as the facilities are built and placed into operation.
-Evaluating the transition of a facility from construction to operation requires additional oversight during the startup process and into operation. - (5) Another key facet to a facility's nuclear safety posture is the proper development of Technical Safety Requirements during the design and construction phase.
-Typically, Technical Safety Requirements are only preliminary when construction commences; as the facility approaches operation, these key safety provisions are fully developed and implemented.
+- Nuclear safety oversight activities are prioritized on the bases of risks to the public and the workers, the types and quantities of nuclear and hazardous material at risk, and the process and setting of the operations involved. - Identifying potential accident conditions and mitigating their consequences are very important for risk management.
+Safety is assured by working to understand and reduce the likelihood of events that adversely affect safety and by limiting the consequences of events if they do occur, i.e., "prevention" and "mitigation."
+In addition, safety is assured through robust systems that employ defense in depth, i.e., using multiple layers of protection such that no single layer is depended upon to ensure safety.
+The Board is actively working to identify "leading indicators" that can be used to prevent accidents. - "Safety-in-design" requires integration of safety considerations early in the design and construction process of DOE defense nuclear facilities.
+The result of DOE adhering to this concept should be decreased project costs associated with retrofitting or redesigning safety systems into facilities as they are constructed, coupled with increased operating efficiency achieved by avoiding unplanned shutdowns to address latent safety issues. - Equally important to safety-in-design is ensuring that facility safety systems will meet the functional design requirements through careful oversight of the quality assurance practices and testing programs as the facilities are built and placed into operation.
+Evaluating the transition of a facility from construction to operation requires additional oversight during the startup process and into operation.

+• Another key facet to a facility's nuclear safety posture is the proper development of Technical Safety Requirements during the design and construction phase.
+Typically, Technical Safety Requirements are only preliminary when construction commences; as the facility approaches operation, these key safety provisions are fully developed and implemented in the facility's safety basis, which is basically a license to operate a facility per the requirements of DOE's Nuclear Safety Management Rule.
 Technical Safety Requirements must be conservatively determined based on a thorough understanding of the safety features in the design and properly implemented during the transition to facility operation; otherwise, the facility will not achieve the required level of safety in operation.

-In preparing this budget request, the Board reviewed its current resources and capabilities against the projected workload depicted in the FY 2012 Budget Request, which was derived from three sources: Congressional direction, current DOE programs and projects, and new DOE projects and programs.
-The Board has also reviewed the President's priorities regarding nuclear weapons for applicability to the Board.
-A summary follows:
+In preparing this budget request, the Board reviewed its current resources and capabilities against the projected workload depicted in the FY 2013 Budget Request, which was derived from three sources: Congressional direction, current DOE programs and projects, and new DOE projects and programs.
+The Board has also reviewed the President's priorities regarding nuclear weapons and legacy waste cleanup for applicability to the Board.
+A summary follows.